Skip to main content

 1

 A minimum of 40 hours of experience is required for each internship.
 Students may arrange for an internship from a wide range of health care disciplines and clinical settings, depending upon their interests.
 Typical settings include hospital or clinic-based practice, private practice, public health areas and service-learning opportunities.
-Internship experiences may range from strictly observational to more hands-on, depending upon the actual internship.
+Internship experiences may range from strictly observational to more hands on, depending upon the actual internship.
 Students must apply through the Office of the Registrar and submit a Student Learning Contract before beginning their internship.
 1 SH.
-Instructor permission is required for enrollment.
+THIS COURSE REQUIRES INSTRUCTOR PERMISSION TO ENROLL.

 When you enroll at Susquehanna, you’ll be paired with an advisor and application tool to guide you in your course planning and scheduling.
 The following is an excerpt from the complete course catalog.
 Enrolled students follow the requirements of the course catalog for the academic year in which they declare each major and/or minor and consult with their advisor(s).